Stalking / Harassment / Fear of Violence

 If you find yourself in a situation involving stalking contact us now to speak to one of our experienced criminal defence solicitors.

 What is Stalking?

-There is no actual definition for Stalking, but a list of behaviours are set out which could represent Stalking.
+There is no legal definition for Stalking, however a list of behaviours are set out which may represent Stalking.